-ANN ARBOR, Mich. — Michigan football is no stranger to getting late additions in recruiting, with prospects no one in the media or the fanbase is talking about suddenly pledging to the Wolverines on signing day.
+ANN ARBOR, Mich. — Michigan football is no stranger to getting late additions to a class in recruiting: Prospects no one in the media or the fan base are talking about suddenly pledge to the Wolverines on signing day.

-Whether it’s Darrius Clemons, Jyaire Hill (who Michigan fans were paying attention to), or edge rusher Lugard Edokpayi, it’s always assured that some four-star that didn’t appear to be Ann Arbor-bound ends up wearing a winged helmet.
+Whether Darrius Clemons, Jyaire Hill (who Michigan fans were paying attention to) or edge rusher Lugard Edokpayi, it’s certain that some four-star that didn’t appear to be Ann Arbor-bound ends up wearing a winged helmet.

-Edokpayi has yet to be seen wearing maize and blue as a true freshman set to make his first appearance (even if it’s only on the sidelines) on Saturday, but the former four-star has a ton of promise — evidenced by his recruiting ranking of No. 39 overall by On3’s proprietary ratings.
+Edokpayi, who has not been seen wearing maize and blue as a true freshman, is set to make his first appearance (even if it’s only on the sideline) on Saturday, but the former four-star has abundant promise — evinced by his No. 39 recruiting ranking on On3’s proprietary ratings.

 WolverinesWire asked junior edge rusher TJ Guy what he’s seen from Edokpayi in camp and his description should have fans salivating for when his time comes.